 If you notice these signs and believe your loved one is in a dangerous situation, you should reach out to authorities immediately.
 Contacting Adult Protective Services can help you get your loved one to a safe place.
 From there, you can seek your legal options.

 Our lawyers are here for you if your loved one has been abused or neglected in Fayetteville or anywhere in the state of Arkansas.
 We realize it can be difficult to learn your loved one’s well being has been put at risk.
 We’ll do everything we can to fight for their rights.

 Get the Representation You Deserve

-While there are many ways for a nursing home to be negligent, our lawyers are up to the task of investigating your loved one’s case.
+While there are many ways for senior care homes to be negligent, our nursing home abuse lawyers are up to the task of investigating your loved one’s case.
 We’ll look into records of who was taking care of your loved one, the care your loved one was supposed to receive, their medical records, and more to figure out who acted negligently and how their negligence harmed your loved one.